stakater/stakater-tekton-chart/README.md

         workspace: source

 - Save this file.
-- Now you can add this task in pipeline in .Values.pipeline.tasks[] in values.yaml as following:
+- Now you can add this task in pipeline under .Values.pipeline.tasks[] in values.yaml as following:

       pipelines:
         tasks: